Taxation of international executives

-It is very likely that the tax treaty between the assignee’s country of residence (home jurisdiction) and the U.K. (host jurisdiction) will be relevant; the U.K. adopts the economic employer approach when interpreting the employment income article.
+It is very likely that the tax treaty between the assignee’s country/jurisdiction of residence (home jurisdiction) and the UK (host jurisdiction) will be relevant; the UK adopts the economic employer approach when interpreting the employment income article.

-Detailed records should be maintained of the time which the assignee spends in the U.K. and of his/her work activities, both in the U.K and elsewhere, during the assignment.
+Detailed records should be maintained of the time which the assignee spends in the UK and of their work activities, both in the U.K and elsewhere, during the assignment.

-The appropriate structuring of bank accounts should be considered before the employee commences work in the U.K. if there is any chance that he/she will become resident there.
+The appropriate structuring of bank accounts should be considered before the employee commences work in the UK if there is any chance that they will become resident there.